Back to case study

 The problem

 Off-the-shelf AI tools are eager to give our users the answer.
-In a learning environment that's the wrong behavior.
-In a decision-critical workflow it's dangerous.
-We want the mechanical help — retrieval, synthesis, counterpoint, drafting — without the AI writing the part that a human is accountable for.
+In a learning environment that is the wrong behavior, because the user's job is to develop judgment.
+In a decision-critical workflow it is the wrong behavior, because the user is the one accountable.
+We want the mechanical help, including retrieval, synthesis, counterpoint, and drafting, but the part of the work a human signs their name to has to come from the human.

 Proposed engagement